fetch

 responses in Server Components across Hot Module Replacement (HMR) in local development for faster responses and to reduce costs for billed API calls.

-By default, the HMR cache applies to all fetch requests, including those with the cache: 'no-store'
+By default, the HMR cache applies to all fetch requests, including those with the default auto no cache

 option.
 This means uncached requests will not show fresh data between HMR refreshes.
 However, the cache will be cleared on navigation or full-page reloads.